dxxmsdxy/fmrl/README.md

 *A minimal standard for dynamic, recursive state in Ordinals inscriptions.*

 **Definition:**
-Inscriptions using the FMRL standard store their state as inscriptions in their UTXO.
+Inscriptions and apps implementing the FMRL standard interpret one or more inscriptions in a UTXO as state data.

-Changes to state should be interpreted sequentially, whether the FMRL inscription uses one, some, or all inscriptions in its UTXO for state.
+The order of inscriptions matters.
+Changes to state should be interpreted sequentially, whether the FMRL the logic uses one, some, or all inscriptions in a UTXO for state.

 FMRL inscriptions can use the recursive API to query their own UTXO via `/r/self`, then fetch all inscriptions in that UTXO using `/output/<txid>:<vout>`.